MOH prepares ahead for possible Covid-19 winter case spike - Borneo Post Online

 “Through these measures, the people must comply with SOPs while on our part we prepare in terms of laboratory, clinics and hospitals in which if there is a case surge we would be able to control the situation,” he said.

-Through its public healthcare system, Malaysia had been able to contain the pandemic through early detection of clusters, Dr Noor Hisham said.
+Through its public healthcare system, Malaysia had been able to contain the pandemic through early detection of clusters.

 “However, we will still need strong cooperation from the people when it comes to breaking the chain of Covid-19 infection,” he said. — Bernama